flutter/website/using-ide-vscode.md

 *Note*: If you do not see a Flutter version number or device info your project may not have been detected as a Flutter project.
 Please ensure the folder that contains your `pubspec.yaml` is inside a VS Code **Workspace Folder**

 *Note*: If the status bar reads **No Devices** Flutter has not been able to discover any connected iOS or Android devices or simulators.
 You need to connect a device, or start a simulator, to proceed.

-The Flutter extension automatically selects the last device connected, however if you have multiple devices/simulators connected you can click on the device in the status bar to be presented with a pick-list at the top of the screen that allows you to select the device to use for running/debugging.
+The Flutter extension automatically selects the last device connected.
+However, if you have multiple devices/simulators connected, click **device** in the status bar to see a pick-list at the top of the screen.
+Select the device you want to use for running or debugging.

 ### Run app without breakpoints

-1. Click **Debug>Start Without Debugging** in main IDE window or press `Ctrl`+`F5`.
+1. Click **Debug>Start Without Debugging** in the main IDE window, or press `Ctrl`+`F5`.
-* The status bar turns orange to show you are in a debug session
+* The status bar turns orange to show you are in a debug session.<br>
-* The bottom **Debug Console** shows output:<br>
 <img src="/images/vscode/debug_console.png" style="width:490px;height:208px" alt="Debug Console" />

 ### Run app with breakpoints

 1. If desired, set breakpoints in your source code.
-1. Click **Debug>Start Debugging** in main IDE window or press `F5`.
+1. Click **Debug>Start Debugging** in the main IDE window, or press `F5`.
-* The left **Debug Sidebar** shows Stack Frames and Variables.
+* The left **Debug Sidebar** shows stack frames and variables.
-* The bottom **Debug Console** pane shows detailed logs output.
+* The bottom **Debug Console** pane shows detailed logging output.
 * Debugging is based on a default launch configuration.
-To customize this, click the cog at the top of the **Debug Sidebar** to create a `launch.json` file and customise values.
+To customize, click the cog at the top of the **Debug Sidebar** to create a `launch.json` file.
+You can then modify the values.

 ## Fast edit and refresh development cycle